ON THIS PAGE: You will learn about the different ways doctors use to treat people with meningioma. To see other pages, use the menu.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
-Common types of supportive care for people with a brain tumor include:
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
+Common types of palliative care for people with a brain tumor include:

 Steroids.
 Steroids occur naturally in the body in tiny amounts.
-In larger amounts, they are very powerful anti-inflammatories (drugs that reduce swelling).
-Most patients with a brain tumor will be prescribed steroids to help relieve swelling of the brain.
+In larger amounts, they are very powerful anti-inflammatories that reduce swelling.
+Most patients with a brain tumor will need steroids to help relieve swelling of the brain.
 You will most likely receive steroids when you are first diagnosed, before and after surgery, before and after radiation therapy, and if you have an advanced brain tumor.
-Steroids have many side effects, which include weight gain and water retention, increased appetite, difficulty sleeping, changes in mood, and stomach irritation.
+Steroids may cause weight gain and water retention, increased appetite, difficulty sleeping, changes in mood, and stomach irritation.
 After successful treatment for the brain tumor, your doctor may slowly reduce the amount of steroids you need to take over time.

-Anti-seizure (convulsant) medication.
-A person with a CNS tumor may experience seizures (see Symptoms ), and this type of medication helps to control how often a person has seizures.
+Anti-seizure medication.
+A person with a CNS tumor may experience seizures (see Symptoms and Signs ).
+This type of medication helps to control how often a person has seizures.

 Shunt.
-If fluid begins to build up in the brain, it may become necessary for a surgeon to place a shunt (a device used to bypass or divert fluid from one place to another) to drain the excess fluid.
+If fluid begins to build up in the brain, a surgeon may need to place a device called a shunt to bypass or move fluid from 1 place to another and drain the excess fluid.

-Anti-depressants.
+Anti-depressant medication.
 Depression can be common in people with a CNS tumor, but it is often undiagnosed.
-However, this does not mean that all people with a CNS tumor are depressed.
+This does not mean that all people with a CNS tumor are depressed.
 For those who have symptoms of depression, the health care team may decide to prescribe an anti-depressant medication to help with the symptoms.
 Learn more about depression .

 Learn more about palliative care .

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the tumor will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the tumor will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the tumor returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence .

 If the tumor does return after the original treatment, it is called a recurrent tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).